 A system with standard terminology has been developed for classifying SI curve sets and describing the database used to construct the curves in IFIM applications.
 There are four categories in the classification.
 A category one curve has a generalized description or summary of habitat preferences as its database.
 This type of curve is based on information concerning the upper and lower limits of a variable for a species (e.g., juveniles are usually found at water depths of 0.3 to 1.0 m).
-Expert opinion can also be used to define the optimal or preferred condition within the limits of tolerance (e.g., juveniles are found at water depths of 0.3 to 1.0 m).
+Expert opinion can also be used to define the optimal or preferred condition within the limits of tolerance (e.g., juveniles are found at water depths of 0.3 to 1.0 m, but are most common at depths from 0.4 to 0.6 m).